 This course is further preparation for students to assume the registered nurse leadership/management role, focusing on professional issues that affect nursing managerial/leadership, interdisciplinary functions, legal/ethical dilemmas and delegatory functions in clinical practice.
-Application of theoretical concepts, critical thinking and problem-solving are emphasized, as is providing competent nursing care to groups of clients in a variety of health care settings.
+Application of theoretical concepts, critical thinking and problem-solving are emphasized, as is providing competent nursing care to groups of clients in a variety of healthcare settings.
 The last portion of this course is concurrent with the pre-licensure RN 305 (Preceptorship).
 Students must pass RN 305 to take the RN 250 final exam.
-Pre-requisites: Completion of all term 1 courses of the Advanced Placement LVN to RN Associate Degree Registered Nurse Program; Co-requisites: RN 305.
+Prerequisites: Completion of all term 1 courses of the LVN to ADN program.
+Co-requisite: RN 305.
 1 Credit Hour